-Ш Let the District Contest Chair know that you will participate.
-Send in the Club Entry Form and Entry Fee by February 15, 2024 Schedule Club Contest during January/March 2024; must be completed by March 31, 2024 Determine Club Prizes for Club Contest.
-Talk with speech/drama/other teachers at each school in Club area.
-Give posters to each school.
-Explain 4-Way Test speech contest to teachers.
-Teach one (or more) classes about Rotary and the 4-Way Test (this activity should be coordinated with the school administration and teacher(s) - See a Sample Lesson Plan on Page 11-12).
-Give copies of the Contest rules (Page 4) and Student Entry forms (Page 19) to each teache or students if you teach classes about Rotary.
-Ja nuary Hold school runoff contest (if necessary).
-Get participants from each school (6 is the usual limit for a club level contest).
-Order Club trophies, plaques, certificates, etc. Put Club Contest date in Club Bulletin.
-Get 4 Judges - 3 Judges and 1 backup.
-Get a Timekeeper and a Teller (to tabulate judges Scoring Sheets).
-Make food arrangements as needed.
-Arrange newspaper coverage.
-Confirm participants attendance and if parents plan to attend.
+- □ Let the District Contest Chair know that you will participate. - □ Send in the Club Entry Form and Entry Fee by January 31, 2025 - Schedule Club Contest during January/February 2025; must be completed by February 28, 2025 - Determine Club Prizes for Club Contest. - □ Talk with speech/drama/other teachers at each school in Club area. - □ Give posters to each school. - □ Explain 4-Way Test speech contest to teachers. - □ Teach one (or more) classes about Rotary and the 4-Way Test (this activity should be coordinated with the school administration and teacher(s) See a Sample Lesson Plan on Page 11-12). - Give copies of the Contest rules (Page 4) and Student Entry forms (Page 19) to each teacher or students if you teach classes about Rotary.